rwc3030/nickyp_music_tools_groove_matrix_1001/checklist_progress.md

 - **Step 4.7: Address 'Issues to Address' in 'next_feature.txt' by implementing necessary fixes.
 Log updates in 'checklist_progress.md'.
 Ensure all issues are resolved before finalizing.**
 - **Step 4.8: All issues have been resolved and logged.**
 - **Step 4.9: All issues have been resolved and verified.**
+- **Step 5.9: Verify all issues are resolved for the feature in 'next_feature.txt'.
+Mark the task as complete in 'checklist.md' and update 'checklist_progress.md' with final notes.**

 ## Completed
 - [x] Verified all issues are resolved for the feature in 'next_feature.txt'.